chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Features from different recommendation data sources are thrown together into a single recommendation algorithm.**

-  - We are coming with one value, but we use diff data to come up with that one value
+  - We are coming with one value, but we use different data to come up with that one value

   - New algorithm which can combine features from all the outputs